 (immunizations).
 During cold and flu season, stay away from crowds.
 Make sure that

-you wash your hands well and as your child gets older, teach him or her to do the
+you wash your hands well.
+As your child gets older, teach him or her to do the same.

 - Dealing with pain.
 Fractures and deformities can be very painful.
 Talk with your baby's healthcare provider

 about pain medicine or other ways to lessen pain.

 - Dealing with challenges.
 As your child gets older, he or she may have emotional and physical challenges.

 - Regular medical and dental checkups.
 Your baby will need regular checkups and tests.
 These include eye and dental exams.